cockroachdb/docs/cockroachcloud/create-your-cluster.md

 If you want to create a cluster in a disabled region, please [contact Support](https://support.cockroachlabs.com).

+{{site.data.alerts.callout_info}}
+You cannot create a 2-region cluster because it would be unable to survive a single region failure.
+{{site.data.alerts.end}}

 ## Step 4.
 Select the number of nodes

-- For single-region application development and testing, you may create a one-node cluster.
+- For single-region application development and testing, you may create a 1-node cluster.
-- For single-region production deployments, we recommend a minimum of three nodes.
+- For single-region production deployments, we recommend a minimum of 3 nodes.
 The number of nodes also depends on your storage capacity and performance requirements.
 See [Example](#example) for further guidance.
-- For multi-region deployments, we recommend a minimum of three nodes per region.
+- For multi-region deployments, we require a minimum of 3 nodes per region.
 For best performance and stability, you should use the same number of nodes in each region.

 {% include cockroachcloud/nodes-limitation.md %}

 {{site.data.alerts.callout_info}}
-You cannot create a two-node or two-region cluster because two-replica configurations are less reliable than a single replica.
+You cannot create a 2-node cluster because 2-replica configurations are less reliable than a single replica.
 {{site.data.alerts.end}}

-Currently, you can add a maximum of 50 nodes to your cluster.
+Currently, you can add a maximum of 150 nodes to your cluster.
 For larger configurations, [contact us](https://support.cockroachlabs.com/hc/en-us/requests/new).

 ## Step 5.
 Select the hardware per node